 During the procedure, a surgeon reduces your breast size by removing excess glandular tissue and fat.
 Excess skin may be removed to lift and reshape your breasts.
 After surgery, you may have an anchor-shaped scar circling each nipple and running down the lower aspect of each breast.
 Depending on how the surgery is performed, you may notice diminished sensation in your nipples after reduction mammoplasty.
 Because breast reduction affects glandular tissue, breast-feeding may be difficult or impossible.

 Although a plastic surgeon will remove excess tissue from your breasts, he or she may not remove fat from the surrounding areas.
-Some surgeons will perform liposuction during breast reduction to reshape the areas below the patient’s breasts and arms; however, this step may add to the cost of your surgery.
+Some surgeons will perform liposuction during a breast reduction san Antonio to reshape the areas below the patient’s breasts and arms; however, this step may add to the cost of your surgery.
 If your insurance company is paying for the procedure, your policy may not cover cosmetic liposuction.
 If you have unwanted fat tissue in areas around your breasts, talk with a surgeon about how these regions can be contoured during surgery and how much this extra step will cost.

 Even the most skilled plastic surgeon may not achieve perfect symmetry in your breast size and nipple placement.
 In some cases, women need further surgery to correct or refine the results.
 You are most likely to be satisfied with the way you look after breast reduction if you are at a healthy weight and have a strong body image before the procedure.
 Breast reduction surgery will not give you a flawless body, but reshaping your breasts may make your figure more proportionate and increase your satisfaction with your appearance.